Subject Matter Expert

 Sharing drafts of the course between instructional designers and subject matter experts often presents a headache too.
 Even if the organization has a network server within which to share large files, subject matter experts should review the course from the learner’s perspective.
 Using a learning management system to review and host the final product is a great way to make sure your subject matter expert is reviewing the course from a learner’s perspective.

 Mindflash is a learning management system that allows you to give subject matter experts easy access to courses.
 Mindflash even offers integrated software for content development, so that instructional designers can leverage materials that subject matter experts may already have available.
-Sign up for a free trial of Mindflash today to see how easy it is to collaborate with subject matter experts.
+Request a demonstration of the Mindflash platform.
+See for yourself how easy the Mindflash LMS is to use.